Rahul5214/proxy_git_settings/README.md

 Change permission of proxy.sh file using "chmod +x proxy.sh"

-Run from terminal using "sudo ./proxy.sh"
+Run from terminal using `sudo ./proxy.sh`